 Have you ever been told a story about a group of people doing good for others and were so moved that you were inspired to get out there and make a difference too?
 For Lynne Goldsworthy, this was the case when she learned about Siblings Together, a UK based charity that promotes positive contact between brothers and sisters separated in foster care, kinship care, residential care, or adoption.
 When Spoonflower learns about organizations or groups of people who are donating their sewing and crafting skills for a greater cause, we always want to know more!
 So we sat down with Lynne to find out her story and how Spoonflower could contribute.

-If you've been keeping up with April's Japanese Garden Design Challenge with Sprout Patterns (currently open for voting!), then you've already seen the buzz around the launch of the new Asaka Kimono pattern from Finnish indie pattern maker, Named Clothing.
-Sprout Patterns Director Caroline stops by the blog today to share her fascinating conversation with the duo, getting to know the inspiration behind Named, and what it's like to work at your dream job with your sister!
+If you remember our Japanese Garden Design Challenge with Sprout Patterns, then you may have seen the buzz around the launch of the Asaka Kimono pattern from Finnish indie pattern maker, Named Clothing.
+Today we welcome the Sprout Patterns team as they stop by the blog to share their fascinating conversation with the duo, getting to know the inspiration behind Named, and what it’s like to work at your dream job with your sister!

 In April of 2015, a devastating earthquake hit Nepal and left many homeless.
 Across the world in Durham, NC, Spoonflower’s own Anitha Kothandaraman wanted to do something to help.
 Anitha came up with the idea that the employees of Spoonflower could use its resources of remnant fabric and energetic, creative employees to sew blankets for Nepal.
 Just like that, Spoonflower’s Blankets for Good program was born.